 Eli Freedman was ordained at Hebrew Union College–Jewish Institute of Religion in May 2010 after receiving his undergraduate degree from Brandeis University.
-Prior to joining the clergy team at Rodeph Shalom, Rabbi Freedman served as Rabbinic Intern at the NYU Hillel, spent three years of rabbinical school in London and ran the outreach and engagement program at Columbia/Barnard Hillel.
+Prior to joining the clergy team at Congregation Rodeph Shalom in Philadelphia, Rabbi Freedman served as Rabbinic Intern at the NYU Hillel, spent three years of rabbinical school in London and ran the outreach and engagement program at Columbia/Barnard Hillel.

-Rabbi Freedman’s major areas of work at Rodeph Shalom our RiSe Up!
-(Social Justice) Initiative, Families with Young Children, and young adult work which included our Young Friends group and Next Dor.
-He also is engaged in all other rabbinic duties, including life cycle events, leading services, preaching, counseling, and adult education.
-Rabbi Freedman, his wife, Laurel, and their daughters, Josephine and Nora, live in the wonderful Kensington neighborhood where they enjoy dining out, live music, and home-brewing!
+Rabbi Freedman’s major areas of work at Rodeph Shalom include: social justice and interfaith relations, families with young children, adult education and young adult outreach.
+He also is engaged in all other rabbinic duties, including life cycle events, leading services, preaching, and counseling.
+Rabbi Freedman, his wife, Laurel, and their two daughters, live in the Olde Kensington neighborhood where they enjoy their local playgrounds, dining out, and live music.

 William I. Kuhn became Rabbi Emeritus of Congregation Rodeph Shalom on June 1, 2017, after serving as Senior Rabbi of the congregation since 1998.
 Rabbi Kuhn was ordained in 1994 by the Hebrew Union College-Jewish Institute of Religion, and became the senior rabbi of Congregation Rodeph Shalom in 1998 after having served as assistant and associate rabbi since 1994.
 He brings broad and distinctive life experience to the congregation's historic pulpit.
 Throughout his tenure, Rabbi Kuhn initiated and oversaw Rodeph Shalom's ambitious and wide-ranging efforts to create a Jewish community of profound connections through transformative study, prayer, and urban engagement.